Benderson7/inventory_and_promotions/README.md

 -    The ability to add, remove, and view items in a cart
 -    Every time an item is added to the cart the best possible price given the valid promotions must be shown.

+## Assumptions made:
+- Items can only have one category
+  - It would have been really simple to allow them to have multiple, except I chose SQLite as my database...I have many regrets